Must-See Italy: Travelzoo Deal Experts Share Their Secrets

 Alternatively: Both islands are great for outdoor adventures.
 Windsurfing and diving are both popular activities in Sardinia, as is visiting Molentargius Saline Park to hang out with flocks of pink flamingos.
 Or, for jaw-dropping views across Sicily, hike to Fossa di Vulcano's steaming crater.

 Eat: Sicily is famous for arancini — golf ball-sized packages of deep-fried risotto, cheese, and ragu.
 And yes, they taste as good as they sound.

 Type of holiday: Alpine adventures.

-See: Senior photo editor Jeremy stayed in a chalet in Cesana Torinese and rented a 4x4 to navigate the Italian Alps' rugged terrain.
-While away an afternoon overlooking a deserted mountain valley with a picnic - you might even spot a few marmots as well.
+See: Senior photo editor Jeremy stayed in a chalet in Cesana Torinese and rented a 4x4 to navigate the Italian Alps's rugged terrain.
+While away an afternoon overlooking a deserted mountain valley with a picnic — you might even spot a few marmots.

 Alternatively: Make Turin (below) your base and explore the city's long colonnaded walkways.
 Associate producer Michelle recommends visiting the small Pietro Micca Museum to experience the 18th-century tunnels beneath the city, used during the Siege of Turin, for 3€ per person.